Wepale/Ubiqum_NYSL/README.md

 First Project at Ubiqum Madrid

-For google maps work you need to change the api key
+to run google maps you need to update the API KEY